mrazomej/phd/docs/src/chapter_01/section_03_information.md

 5. The **destination** for whom the message is intended.

-[@Fig:ch1_fig07](B) shows an analogous schematic to [@Fig:ch1_fig07](A) with the relevant components involved in the gene expression context that we focus on this thesis.
+[@Fig:ch1_fig07](B) shows an analogous schematic to [@Fig:ch1_fig07](A) with the relevant components involved in the gene expression context that we focus on in this thesis.
 In our bacterial gene regulation model, the information source role is played by a small molecule's environmental concentration.
 It is this signal that the cells are trying to measure and respond to by up-regulating the